General Assembly Committees

 Single Delegate

-The United Nation Security Council
+The United Nations Security Council

 In the aftermath of World War 2, the Allied nations proposed the creation of the UNSC, the horrors of war fresh in their memory.
 Set at the point of inception of the UNSC, delegates are tasked with negotiating the founding guidelines for the committee, a reinvention of the UNSC Charter.
 Delegates must weigh immediate priorities to resolve the fallout of the war, while anticipating future conflicts to craft a framework for lasting governance.